NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 * __Fullscreen:__ Turns Fullscreen mode on/off

 ### Most Frequent Mutations
-The project detail page also displays the 20 most frequent mutations in the project as a bar graph that indicates the number of cases that are affected by each mutation.
+The Project Summary page also displays the 20 most frequent mutations in the project as a bar graph that indicates the number of cases that are affected by each mutation.
 Hovering over each bar in the plot will show information about the number of cases affected.

 [![Most Frequent Mutations](images/gdc-frequent-mutations.png)](images/gdc-frequent-mutations.png "Click to see the full image.")